 The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

-over at WEWS TV-5, is serving one of his two terms as
+over at WEWS TV-5, and currently serving with "national" as

 President of the Society of Broadcast Engineers.
 Ed is wondering where future broadcast